Ten clutch points: Edwards' 44 not enough as Nuggets look like champs

 10. Whose bench is better than whose?

-The pundits gave the Wolves the big edge in bench play for this series, but it hasn't worked out that way.
+The pundits gave the Wolves the big edge in bench play for this series, but it certainly didn't work out that way in Game 4.
 Veteran point guard Reggie Jackson has contributed despite a leg injury and on Sunday, veteran Justin Holiday had another productive night, as did second-year forward Christian Braun.

 The three outscored the Wolves bench 27-13.
 Braun scored 11 points, Holiday 10 and Jackson six.
-As for the Wolves, Naz Reid scored 11 points on 5-for-6 shooting, but Alexander-Walker was 1-for-7 from the floor, including 0-for-3 on three-pointers, and was team-worst minus-20.
+As for the Wolves, Sixth Man of the Year Naz Reid scored 11 points on 5-for-6 shooting, but Alexander-Walker — averaging 12.3 points per game in the playoffs — was 1-for-7 from the floor, including 0-for-3 on three-pointers, and was team-worst minus-20.